 in-network ATMs and avoiding fee-based, out-of-network ATMs.

-fees that can add up to $5 per transaction.
-Students tend to run up fees by making many,
+As a result, some students complain about out-of-network ATM transaction fees that can add up to $5 per transaction.
+Students tend to run up fees by making many, relatively small withdrawals.

 Potential conflicts of interest.
 In some cases, investigators say,